ra312/bitrecs-subnet/README.md

 ## Incentive
 The incentive mechanism ranks miner responses by qualitative metrics and sales events like

+- Diversity of recs
 - Latency to response
 - Quality of responses (recs cannot be hallucinated, recs cannot be dupes, etc)
-- Were any products added to cart, clicked on, purchased
+- Coherence to prompt parameters (seasonality, gender etc)
+- End user actions such as add to cart and order checkout

 ## Getting Started